 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 Glendale’s website offers residents information on the threats that cats pose to birds as well as providing suggestions on reducing window strikes.
+In addition, city staff has added reflective bird strike decals to the windows at City Hall and the Department of Public Works.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.